FuxmanBass-lab/PY1H_interactions_ChIP_overlap_and_TF_expression_Analysis/README.md

 ## Scripts for TF expression among tissues and tissue-cell types analysis: jaccard index and simpson index of transcription factors

-Transcription factor jaccard and simpson index index/Jaccard.Index.and.Simpson.Index.Calculation.Rmd
+Tabula sapien jaccard and simpson index index/Jaccard.Index.and.Simpson.Index.Calculation.Rmd

 ## How to run TF expression among tissues and tissue-cell types analysis: jaccard index and simpson index of transcription factors

-Use R studio to render "Transcription factor jaccard and simpson index index/Jaccard.Index.and.Simpson.Index.Calculation.Rmd".
+Use R studio to render "Tabula sapien jaccard and simpson index index/Jaccard.Index.and.Simpson.Index.Calculation.Rmd".

-A rendered html file is in "Transcription factor jaccard and simpson index index/Jaccard.Index.and.Simpson.Index.Calculation.html".
+A rendered html file is in "Tabula sapien jaccard and simpson index index/Jaccard.Index.and.Simpson.Index.Calculation.html".